-The Company has scheduled regular meetings for this financial year.
+The Company has scheduled regular meetings for FY2023.
 Ad-hoc meetings are convened when circumstances require.
-The Company's Constitution (the "Constitution") allows a board meeting to be conducted by way of a telephone conference or by means of similar communication equipment whereby all persons participating in the meeting are able to hear each other.
-When circumstances require, ad-hoc board meetings will be arranged.
+The Constitution of the Company (the "Constitution") allows a board meeting to be conducted by way of a telephone conference or by means of similar communication equipment whereby all persons participating in the meeting are able to hear each other.
 The Board meets to review and discuss corporate strategies, key activities and major issues of the Group.
 The Board also ensures that effective management is in place and oversees the proper conduct of the Group's business.

-To ensure that specific issues are subject to considerations and review before the Board makes its decisions, the Board is supported by the 3 Board Committees, namely, the Audit Committee ("AC"), Nominating Committee ("NC") and Remuneration Committee ("RC"), responsible for making recommendations to the Board.
+To ensure that specific issues are subject to considerations and review before the Board makes its decisions, the Board is supported by the three Board Committees, namely, the Audit Committee ("AC"), Nominating Committee ("NC") and Remuneration Committee ("RC"), responsible for making recommendations to the Board.
 These Board Committees operate within clearly written terms of reference setting out their compositions, authorities and duties.
 The Chairman of each of the Board Committee reports to the Board on the outcome of the Board Committees' meetings.
 The terms of reference play an important role in ensuring good corporate governance in the Company and within the Group and will be reviewed by the respective Board Committees on a regular basis to enhance the effectiveness of these Board Committees.
-The minutes of all Board and Board Committees' meetings, are circulated to the Board and Board Committees.
-The roles and responsibilities of these Board Committees are provided for in the latter sections of this report on Corporate Governance.
+The minutes of all Board and Board Committees' meetings, which provide a fair and accurate record of the discussion and key deliberations and decisions taken during the meetings, are circulated to the Board and Board Committees.
+The roles and responsibilities of these Board Committees are provided for in the latter sections of this Report.
+The Board accepts that while the various Board Committees have the authority to examine particular issues and will report back to the Board with their decisions and/or recommendations, the ultimate responsibility on all matters lies with the Board.

-During FY2022, the Board held a total of 4 meetings to review the Group's business operations and financial performance.
+During FY2023, the Board held a total of four meetings to review the Group's business operations and financial performance.
 The Board also approves transactions through circular resolutions, which are circulated to the Board together with all relevant information relating to the proposed transaction.